 For all the other text parts I chose Ubuntu, a technically looking, clear font that shows a distinctive character (see t and f).
 Besides that, Ubuntu is very well suited for being used in small sizes, which makes it perfect for smartphones for example.

-Primary colours for Cubile are asphalt grey, alert yellow and pure white.
+Primary colours for the new brand design of Cubile are asphalt grey, alert yellow and pure white.
 Secondary colours are stone grey and clinic turquoise.

 I drew several icons to represent what Cubile measures in an easy and understandable way.
-The visual constant (the yellow line of the logo and app icon) is used in clinic turquoise for these icons in order to create an optical relation to the logo.
+The visual constant (the yellow line of the creative logo design and app icon) is used in clinic turquoise for these icons in order to create an optical relation to the company logo design.

 The infographic shows a hospital ward equipped with Cubile.
-This illustration makes the target group understand Cubile faster.
+This data visualization makes the target group understand Cubile faster.

 Cubile needed a flexible and cost-effective way to present themselves at international exhibitions.
 This is why I designed a modular exhibition wall that can be put together depending on the fair stand’s size.

-Just like the brochure, the website was made in two languages (German and English).
+Just like the magazine layout design / brochure, the website was made in two languages (German and English).
 It’s fully responsive for desktops, tablets and as a mobile website for smartphones.

 All photos for this project were taken by my cooperation partner Paul Santek.

-You can find more detailed information in the corporate design manual (styleguide).
+You can find more detailed information in the brand design manual (styleguide).